The Realm of Hidden Symbols

 9QueenHow It Works

-Every puzzle follows the same three-step rhythm: children translate chess symbols into numbers, solve the real math problem, then check the answer in both forms.
+Every puzzle follows the same three-step rhythm: children translate chess symbols into numbers, solve the real math problem, then verify the answer in standard digits.

 Decoding in action